kennethk-1201/kubeadm-scripts/README.md

 ### Setup
 1. Install a VirtualBox and Vagrant
 2. Setup the cluster by runnung `vagrant up` from the project root.
+If you want to tear down the cluster, run `vagrant destroy` (you'll be prompted confirm deletion of nodes).

 ### Test the checkpointing feature
 Create a pod via kubectl on the master